TheOnlineHero/WP-Source-Control/README.md

 There is a Search Commit form at the bottom of this page, if you search by job no, you will find all the commits associated with the commit.
-You can view the files at the time of the commit and you can see the changes made as part of this commit.
+You can view the files at the time of the commit and you can see the changes made as part of this commit by clicking on Diff.

-Unfortunately you can't view the page/post at the time the commit was made and this is because I haven't been able to find a after save post hook.
-Please let me know if you know it.